Sustainable Maize Bread ~ Modern-Day Homestead Bread

 My canned corn has ¼ tsp of salt in each can, so I added a little more canning salt for flavor.

 {You can withhold the eggs if you feel uncertain about keeping them warm for an hour before baking.
 Scramble them and fold them in later.
 I'm comfortable with my homegrown eggs and don't mind using them in unstable conditions.
 Do what makes you feel safe.
-Warming eggs in a bread-proof is not my recommendation for you.}
+Warming eggs in a bread-proof is not my recommendation for everyone.}

 Blend until smooth.